Estate tax planning in Virginia

 A document with a signature being written on it with a pencil.

-Planning that aligns documents with real assets
+Planning that aligns documents with clients' wishes

 A checklist being signed with a pen.